 Excellent organizational skills including the ability to keep clear and accurate records, organize a varied workload, follow written and oral protocols and give oral presentations on the progress of research in lab meetings.
 Ability to prioritize and schedule experiments and duties to maximize efficiency.

 Proficiency with Apple and PC computers and associated word processing and spreadsheet software with a willingness and ability to update and increase skills and knowledge as needed.

 Knowledge of MSDS's (Material Safety Data Sheets), & the hazard communication & Injury and Illness Prevention Program.
 Knowledge of laboratory safety precautions including appropriate clothing and shoes, safe handling of chemicals, use of protective items such as gloves and goggles.
 Knowledge of basic first aid procedures.

-Proven ability to hire laboratory staff, undergraduate and graduate students.
-Skill to train others in various lab techniques and procedures (safety precautions, preparation of media, dishwashing, equipment usage. laboratory maintenance, etc.).
+Ability to hire laboratory staff, undergraduate and graduate students.
+Skill to train others in various lab techniques and procedures (safety precautions, preparation of media, dis

 UC San Diego is an academic powerhouse and economic engine, recognized as one of the top 8 public universities by U.S. News and World Report.
 Innovation is central to who we are and what we do.
 Here, students learn that knowledge isn't just acquired in the classroom - life is their laboratory.
 UC San Diego's rich academic portfolio includes six undergraduate colleges, five academic divisions and five graduate and professional schools.
 The university's award-winning scholars are experts at the forefront of their fields with an impressive track record for achieving scientific, medical and technological breakthroughs.